Do Go On - 350 - Arctic Badass Peter Freuchen

 And how many words did he say there was?

-Four, so there's only two more
+Force, there's only two more.

-Yes, and the T one
+Yes, and the T1T.

-You fucking legends
+You fucking legend.

-This feels like we're playing a party game
+This feels like we're playing a party game.

-James, your fact has been debunked.
+James, your fact has been debunked and just cheated.

 All right.